variables used to construct survey weights

 Thank you for your reply.
 I am not seeking advice about whether or not to use survey weights.
 I have read the working paper and the User Guide.

 I want to know if the variables I am using in my models are the same variables that were used to construct the weights.
 If they are, this may affect the estimates.

 Where can I find out how the weights were constructed?
 Many thanks.

-#3 Updated by Olena Kaminska almost 7 years ago
+#3 Updated by Olena Kaminska over 7 years ago

 The answer to your question is - it depends.
 Each weight uses different set of variables, but the wave 2 weights will combine correction based on roughly between 50 to 100 variables of different kinds.
 I hope the details below will give you a better understanding of what this may mean for your estimation.